joshed-io/reveal-hugo/README.md

 - [logo-example](https://reveal-hugo.dzello.com/logo-example/) - Shows how to add a logo to your presentation
 - [custom-theme-example](https://reveal-hugo.dzello.com/custom-theme-example/) - Uses Hugo pipes to compile and use a custom Reveal.js SCSS theme (recommended!)
 - [section-example](https://reveal-hugo.dzello.com/section-example/) - Very basic example that shows how to create a presentation for a Hugo section
+- [plugin-example](https://reveal-hugo.dzello.com/plugin-example/) - Shows how to add additional Reveal.js plugins to your presentation, for example an image gallery

 ### Starter repository